Helping stop the cravings

-Anti-addiction medicines are important for the treatment of drug and alcohol addiction for many reasons.
-Since drug and alcohol addiction is a chronic disease that begins in the brain, Enterhealth Ranch and Enterhealth Outpatient Center of Excellence utilize anti-addiction medicines as a critical element of a comprehensive treatment plan personalized for each patient.
+Anti-addiction medicines are important for the treatment of drug and alcohol addiction for your loved one for many reasons.
+Since drug and alcohol addiction is a chronic disease that begins in the brain, Enterhealth Ranch and Enterhealth Outpatient Center of Excellence utilize anti addiction drugs as a critical element of a comprehensive treatment plan personalized for each patient.
 Due to the powerful chemical changes that occur in the brain as the result of the injury from alcohol or drugs, cravings from deep inside the center of the brain drive each person to use, often overwhelming even the strongest logic and desire to quit.

 Fortunately, amazing breakthroughs in drug and alcohol addiction treatment and medical scientific research have greatly facilitated long-term, successful sobriety by utilizing specific FDA-approved medications to shut down cravings in the brain.

 As part of a comprehensive and personalized treatment plan, anti addiction drugs can help with the unpleasant drug and alcohol withdrawal symptoms and stop the cravings in order to promote healing.

 The FDA approved Vivitrol (naltrexone) in June 2006 for the treatment of alcohol dependence or alcoholism (as well as for the treatment of opioid addiction, heroin addiction and pain pill addiction in 2010).
 Vivitrol is an injection that is administered once a month.
 During that one-month period, the medication is slowly released into the bloodstream.

 Vivitrol is a safe and effective medication that helps prevent relapse to alcohol and opioids by doing three main things:

 - It decreases cravings by as much as 90%.

 - In those who do drink or use opiates on Vivitrol, it effectively prevents them from getting drunk or high.